 Things To Do

 Bored on a budget?
 You’ve come to the right place!
 Mile High On The Cheap is the answer for Coloradans wanting to live large for less.
-And our community has it all “on the cheap” — entertainment, concerts, festivals, movies, workshops, tours, sporting events and more.
-Let us do the work for you!
+Fortunately, our community has it all “on the cheap” — entertainment, concerts, festivals, movies, workshops, tours, sporting events and more.
+And we’ve done the work for you!
 Keep up with the latest deals, discounts and FREE events in the Denver/Boulder area by signing up for our daily e-newsletter.
 You can also follow us on Facebook and Twitter.
 (If you know of any upcoming weekend events, send them to firstname.lastname@example.org.)
 Be sure to check out our constantly-updated list of upcoming Mile High events, which you can view by day or by month.
-Here are our top picks for FREE and cheap things to do this weekend.
-[Read more…] about Free & Cheap Things To Do in Denver This Weekend
+Here are our top picks for FREE and cheap things to do this weekend: [Read more…] about Free & Cheap Things To Do in Denver This Weekend

 Let me spin you a yarn!
 However, this one is not a fanciful tale — just full of savings.
 I Love Knitting (600 S. Holly St., Unit 102) in Denver is having a huge sale on all yarn, needles and patterns.
 Through April 30, everything in the shop will be 20% off.
 Enjoy savings on a vast selection of quality yarns from all over the world.
 The shop’s hours are Tuesday to Saturday from 10:30 a.m. to 4:30 p.m.